New Student Class Selection Process

-- Contact your preferred CCV location to schedule and complete the free Accuplacer assessment to take a snapshot of your reading, writing and math skills – and be sure to check out the assessment practice options below.
+- Contact your preferred CCV location to schedule and complete the free Accuplacer skills assessment to take a snapshot of your reading, writing, and math skills – and be sure to check out the assessment practice options below.

 - Next, complete a quick course selection survey (PDF) about your attitudes, behaviors, and commitments.

 Finally, you’ll use your assessment results to select the reading, writing and math classes most appropriate to your academic skills.
 Your advisor will help you with the decision, providing you with additional information, making recommendations, and answering any questions or concerns you might have.

 New Student Advising appointments and Accuplacer assessment are offered, by appointment, at all CCV locations.

 CCV is currently waiving Accuplacers for Summer 2021 and Fall 2021 applicants who have graduated from high school (or completed a high school equivalency).
 Applicants who receive an Accuplacer waiver may be required to take Accuplacers for future courses at a later date.
 Beginning May 24, 2021, all applicants who want to take the Accuplacer assessments may do so by scheduling an appointment through their local CCV center.

 Most new students are required to complete the skills assessment.
 You may be able to waive the assessment if one of the following situations applies to you: